-But the thing about fighting (in an otherwise healthy relationship) is that – as frustrating as it may feel when it's actually happening – if handled the right way, the resolution can actually bring you closer.
-In fact, learning to navigate the post-fight process can set you up to bounce back stronger than ever, every time.
+But the thing about fighting is that — as frustrating as it may feel when it's actually happening — if handled in healthy and appropriate ways, the resolution can actually bring you closer in your relationship.
+In fact, learning to navigate the post-fight process can set you up to bounce back even stronger than ever.

 1. Immediately after — or during — the fight, take an intentional "timeout"

 Trying to resolve an argument when you’re both feeling emotionally charged is risky — and oftentimes, actually causes further damage.
 That’s why it’s important to take timeouts, whether that’s in the heat of the conflict or directly after the argument.

-To avoid causing additional heat-of-the-moment hurt, give both of yourselves permission to step away to give each other time and breathing room.
+To avoid causing additional heat-of-the-moment hurt, try stepping away momentarily with the intention of giving one another breathing room.
 Even something as simple as stepping away for a glass of water or practicing a calming breathing exercise can help you gather your thoughts and return more quickly to an emotionally neutral state.

-Some couples find it helpful to have a plan in place for arguments – like an agreement that it’s okay to leave a heated situation, in order to prevent it from escalating.
-Others might schedule a time a few days later to revisit the conversation, once emotions have cooled.
+Some couples find it helpful to have a plan in place for arguments, such as an agreement that it’s okay to leave a heated situation if the purpose is to prevent escalation.
+Others might schedule time a few days later to revisit the conversation, once emotions have cooled.
 The important thing is to wait until you are both calm and ready to broach the matter objectively.

 2. When the time is right, extend an olive branch

 After you’ve both cooled down, try not to hang on to feelings of anger and hurt.
-This will only cause you more suffering, and risk further harm to your relationship.
+This will only cause you more suffering and it risks further harm to your relationship.
 So when the time is right, consider offering an apology (or an "olive branch," so to speak).

-Note that being the first to apologize doesn’t have to mean you’re taking sole responsibility for the argument.
-Rather, an apology is acknowledging that you have both been hurt; you still care and are there for your partner; and you do want to heal from the argument.
+Note that being the first to apologize doesn’t mean that you’re taking sole responsibility for the argument.
+Rather, an apology is acknowledging that you have both been hurt; yet you still care and are there for your partner; and you do want to heal from the argument.